Near Eastern Studies

 Faculty Advisor: Dr. Tahir Shad, Associate Professor, Political Science and International Studies

-WC abroad programs in Egypt, Morocco, Turkey
+WC abroad programs in Egypt, Israel, Morocco, Turkey (currently on hiatus)

 In addition to the Common Requirements for all concentrations, students must complete two courses related to the Near East at Washington College.